 Once they’ve started looking at options, check out the online reviews.
 This will reveal any glaring issues with the company that could be cause for concern.

 Take a look at the company’s website in detail.
 What are their values and background?
 How long have they been operating?
-This may play a part in whether you’re happy for the children to take part in a pre-designed gap year program.
+This may play a part in whether you’re happy for your children to take part in a pre-designed gap year program.
 Gap year travel programs should usually have a support team on hand to help those who are joining them too.

 How to find gap year accommodation